Jeffrey Deroine: Diplomat

 Deroine, now free, began work for Hughes as a translator at the Ioway Agency, located near Agency, Missouri, in delicate negotiations between the Ioway and Omaha.
 His reputation for his linguistic skills led to Deroin's employment as translator for the Office of Indian Affairs, although his hiring required the intervention of William Clark because of his status as a former slave.
 Deroine mostly translated for the Ioway, and was accepted by the Ioway as an ally.

 In 1844 he accompanied Francis White Cloud and a group of Ioway on a tour of Europe sponsored by George Catlin (who called him "Doraway") which was widely celebrated at the time.

 His interpretation of their languages was so clear and intelligent that he not only made a favorable impression upon all the dignitaries of the foreign courts at which they were received, but, it is said, fascinated a lady of high title -- Disraeli had frequent conversations with him and showed him marked attention ...
 He spoke French as fluently as he did English, or a dozen Indian tongues with which he was familiar.
 He was a fine looking man, with a benevolent intelligent countenance, stout figure, modest and respectful demeanor, and was an honest and faithful man.

 Soon after his return, he was banned from the Indian Agency allegedly because of alcohol trading, but likely his dismissal resulted because he was considered too close to White Cloud.

 After leaving the government, Deroine became a prosperous farmer at St. Joseph, Missouri, owning "several thousand dollars worth of property" at the time of his death.
+In 1848, as in years earlier, Deroine served as the federal government's interpreter for negotiations with several tribal nations.
+He lived for almost a year at Fort Kearny in the Nebraska Territory in negotiations with the Sac and Fox Nation.

 Until he died, he annually collected $50 from the government, a pension negotiated by White Cloud and other grateful Ioway.